symfony/symfony-docs/guides/bundles/best_practices.rst

 Controllers in a bundle must not extend :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\Controller`.
-They can implements :class:`Symfony\\Foundation\\DependencyInjection\\ContainerAwareInterface` or extend :class:`Symfony\\Foundation\\DependencyInjection\\ContainerAware` instead.
+They can implement :class:`Symfony\\Foundation\\DependencyInjection\\ContainerAwareInterface` or extend :class:`Symfony\\Foundation\\DependencyInjection\\ContainerAware` instead.

 .. note::
-    If you have a look at :class:`` methods, you will see that they are only nice shortcuts to ease the learning curve.
+    If you have a look at :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\Controller` methods, you will see that they are only nice shortcuts to ease the learning curve.

 Templates
 ---------